 You may end up with an upset stomach if you accidentally swallow a whitening product.
 As these are bleaching agents, you may experience a burning sensation in your throat as well.

 Teeth whitening treatments are designed to reduce stains, not prevent them.
 Hence, their effects are not permanent.
 How long effects last would depend on;

 - The type of teeth whitening treatment you underwent

 As an average time span, both in-office and take-home treatments teeth whitening can last up to 3 years.
-However, this depends on a number of factors.
+However, this depends on a number of factors including how often coloured foods are consumed and tobacco use.
 To ensure longevity of results (regardless of procedure), it is recommended to undergo teeth whitening treatment every now and then to correct extrinsic and intrinsic discolouration.

-For the first few days after treatment, it is important you:
+For the first few days after treatment, it is important to:

 Most importantly, good oral habits will keep your teeth clean and prolong its pristine colour for a long time.
 Keeping your teeth clean will also reduce the likelihood of cavities and gingivitis.
 Some good oral habits to practise include: